bryanrite/tropo-customer-survey-demo/README.md

 A voice based customer survey application that calls a number, asks questions, and collects the responses via Tropo's WebAPI.

+## Overview

+This application utilizes Tropo to create a simple telephone survey application.
+The application takes a phone number and an array of questions.
+Using Tropo's WebAPI, we create an outbound call to the number provided.

+The questions are then asked in sequence to the user, utilizing Tropo's Text To Speech engine to render the question strings as voice prompts.
+The user's responses are collected, either by DTMF (touch-tone phone), or by voice.

+The survey results are then available via a GET call to the application.

 ## Setup

 The application has two pieces: